barry-waldbaum-rl/reat-vm-setup/README.md

 Push DNS changes to a GCR image.

-27. Return to SSH and run these commands as your GCP user.
+26. Return to SSH from GCP console so you're using your GCP account.

 If you run these as 'trainee' you'll get 'config.json' errors later when running containers.
 If that happens, log in as 'root' and remove /home/trainee/.docker/.